wiscostret/fplscrapR/README.md

 ## News

+Two new functions added in July 2020:

+* get_entry_captain() - allowing you to pull captain info for any entry(s) and gw(s) as a dataframe.

+* get_entry_player_picks() - allowing you to grab team selections for any entry(s) and gw(s) as a dataframe.

+This information was already available through get_entry_picks() but required data manipulation to access given the structure of the nested list return.
+This should be more targeted, straightforward and user-friendly.

 Key changes to fplscrapR v0.2.0:

 * All functions updated to align with FPL's restructured API for the '19/20 season.